Money Burning Improves Mediated Communication: Omitted Examples

 \subsection{The Necessity of Transparent-motives Assumption}

-\begin{example} Consider a buyer (Sender) and a seller (Receiver) in a market.
-The buyer’s valuation of the seller’s product, which is the buyer's private information, is drawn from a set \(\Theta = \{1, 2\}\).
+In this section, we provide an example to show that without the transparent-motives assumption, money burning may not improve mediated communication at all. \begin{example} Consider a buyer (Sender) and a seller (Receiver) in a market.
+The buyer's valuation of the seller's product, which is the buyer's private information, is drawn from a set \(\Theta = \{1, 2\}\).
 The probability that the valuation \(v\) is 2 is given by \(\mu_0\).

 The seller can set a price \(p\) chosen from the set \(A = \{1, 2\}\).
 When the seller sets a price \(p\) and the buyer’s valuation is \(v\), the payoffs are defined as follows: